2018 Pacific typhoon season: Philippines

 During the season PAGASA used its own naming scheme for the 21 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
 This is the same list used from the 2014 season, except for the names Gardo, Josie, Maymay, Rosita, and Samuel, which replaced Glenda, Jose, Mario, Ruby, and Seniang.
-All five names, as well as Usman, were used for the first time (and only, in the cases of Rosita and Usman).
+All five names, as well as Usman, were used for the first (and only, in the cases of Rosita and Usman) time this year.

 Retirement

-After the season, the names Ompong, Rosita and Usman were retired, as they caused at least ₱1 billion in damages.
+After the season, the names Ompong, Rosita and Usman were retired, as they caused at least ₱1 billion in damages, and they will not be used again.
 They were replaced with Obet, Rosal and Umberto for the 2022 season.

 Season effects

 This table summarizes all the systems that developed within or moved into the North Pacific Ocean, to the west of the International Date Line during 2018.
 The tables also provide an overview of a systems intensity, duration, land areas affected and any deaths or damages associated with the system.